Kristina01111000/powershell_cmd/README.md

    use powershell in windows
-   tab completion -> start typing and hit tab, sometimes will complete it if you use it alot up and down arrows -> goes through what has been typed in it before
+   tab completion -> start typing and hit tab, sometimes will complete it if you use it alot up and down arrows -> goes through what has been typed in it before learncodethehardway has a crash course cheat sheet on command line

   - pwd - print working directiory -> prints where you currently are in the directory
   - ls - list directory -> shows all of the files in the directory